|

 at the School for Architecture and Decorative

-Arts, however, Escher realized that his true passion
+Arts, however, Escher realized that his true

-and woodcutting techniques.
-Upon completion of
+graphic and woodcutting techniques.
+Upon completion

-his schooling, he traveled extensively through
+of his schooling, he traveled extensively through

 Southern France, Spain and Italy.
 During these